AKASHTS2003/collegenews/README.md

 - **Reminders:** Setting up reminders for tasks and events.
 - **User Posts:** A unique feature to allow students to share content with their peers.

 The project is built using **Flutter** for the frontend and **SQLite** for data storage, ensuring data privacy and local management of user data.
-The intuitive interface and tailored features aim to foster seamless exchanges of ideas and experiences among students within the college ecosystem【4†source】.
+The intuitive interface and tailored features aim to foster seamless exchanges of ideas and experiences among students within the college ecosystem.